Depreciation on your home is deductible only if you use your home for business.

 Per IRS Publication 587 Business Use of Your Home (Including Daycare Providers), page 8:

-If you began using your home for business for the first time in 2018, depreciate the business part as nonresidential real property under MACRS.
-Under MACRS, nonresidential real property is depreciated using the straight-line method over 39 years.
+If you began using your home for business for the first time in 2019, depreciate the business part as nonresidential real property under MACRS.
+Under MACRS, nonresidential real property is depreciated using the straight line method over 39 years.
+For more information on MACRS and other methods of depreciation, see Pub.
+946.

-Page 10: Depreciating Permanent Improvements.
+Page 9: Depreciating Permanent Improvements.
 Add the costs of permanent improvements made before you began using your home for business to the basis of your property.
 Depreciate these costs as part of the cost of your home as explained earlier.
 The costs of improvements made after you begin using your home for business (that affect the business part of your home, such as a new roof) are depreciated separately.
 Multiply the cost of the improvement by the business-use percentage and depreciate the result over the recovery period that would apply to your home if you began using it for business at the same time as the improvement.
 For improvements made this year, the recovery period is 39 years.
-For the percent-age to use for the first year, see Table 2.
+For the percentage to use for the first year, see Table 2.
+For more information on recovery periods, see Pub.
+946.